marinthiercelin/openpgp-interoperability-test-suite/README.md

     $ cp config.json.dist config.json
     $ cargo run -- --html-out results.html

+## Running a subset of the tests

+To run a subset of tests, use either `--retain-tests` which matches on title and description using regular expressions, or `--retain-tag` which selects only those tests with a given tag:

+    $ cargo run -- --html-out sha1.html --retain-tests sha1
+    $ cargo run -- --html-out verify-only.html --retain-tag verify-only

 # Configuration

 The backends are configured using a JSON file.
 It contains a list of